Indonesia Expat

 Education Featured

 Online Learning: Should I?
-Shouldn?t I?
+Shouldn’t I?

-The most obvious benefit of online learning is the convenience: you can work at your own pace, from wherever you want.
 As an expatriate in Indonesia, you may be inclined to obtain a post-graduate degree from your home country or from a specific university that is widely accredited and well-recognised.
 Frankly speaking, today students can buy research papers at EssayShark and that proves you can find anything online.
 You may be looking to take courses whilst you work full time, or accelerate your graduation date while you are unable to work, or job-hunting.
 Online learning makes all of these possible.
 Many people can’t afford the career break needed to increase their education.
 Choosing to study online is a great way to get that certificate or add a line on the resume, whilst expanding your mind and your understanding, enhancing a different set of skills from your norm.
 You can do this whilst catering to all the other things going on in your life, such as work, family, travel, etc.

 E-Learning has Improved

 Online learning is a new form of education when compared to classroom learning, but it has evolved significantly from what it started as.
 First, the technology has gotten better.
 There are a variety of e-learning platforms that make navigating the online classroom intuitive to use.
-Online video meeting rooms, user-friendly blogs, access to online libraries, and easy drag and drop functions to submit assignments make the “technical” stuff a non-issue.
+Online video meeting rooms, user-friendly blogs, access to online libraries, and easy drag-and-drop functions to submit assignments make the “technical” stuff a non-issue.
 Also, universities have adapted their approach to give you a better learning experience.
 More research has been done to confirm the benefits of online learning, specifically what works and what doesn’t.

 Online Learning is BETTER

-Recent research has shown that online learning, if executed properly, is actually more beneficial to the student than a traditional classroom.
+Recent research has shown that online learning if executed properly, is actually more beneficial to the student than a traditional classroom.
 The biggest argument against online learning is that the support network of students and peers is no longer there, but that simply isn’t true.
 Your network actually expands further and faster through online classes.
 If you want the advantage of a vast and international network after graduation you can opt for an online course that has group work.
-With modern technology we are more connected than ever before, and developing meaningful business relationships online is now possible.
+With modern technology, we are more connected than ever before, and developing meaningful business relationships online is now possible.

 Classroom participation can be very useful for outgoing and extroverted folk, but many find classrooms distracting and daunting.
 Online classrooms have the advantage of veiled anonymity.
 Though this is a double-edged sword that requires a knowledgeable instructor to be able to manage it properly, it can be great for those who are too shy or uncomfortable to speak up in a normal class.

 Here’s how the online version typically works: professors ask for blog entries on a regular basis.
 A question is posed and the blog is intended to invoke critical thinking about the topic being studied.
-Each student must respond – something that is not possible in a traditional classroom, and generally makes a lot of people annoyed and uncomfortable.
+Each student must respond – something that is not possible in a traditional classroom and generally makes a lot of people annoyed and uncomfortable.
 The opportunity to learn from classmates is increased markedly online because the environment is simply more conducive to sharing, and allows time for more thoughtful, and well-researched responses.
-It must be mentioned however, that this veil of anonymity can be dangerous, as sometimes is seen in cyber-bullying cases and with trolls on social media.
+It must be mentioned, however, that this veil of anonymity can be dangerous, as sometimes is seen in cyber-bullying cases and with trolls on social media.

 Professors have the responsibility to set up ground rules immediately and monitor their classroom chats to ensure a professional and courteous environment is maintained.
 Limiting the number of words on a post, and also asking students to always err on the side of friendly are good ways to make a classroom blog successful.